sellmerfud/fitl/README.md

 The `rollback` command will let you restart the game from the beginning of any turn.

-When it a Bot faction's turn to play you will used the `bot` command.
+When it is a Bot faction's turn to play you will use the `bot` command.
 The results of the Bot turn are displayed so that you can follow along and update your physical game board.

-When it is human faction's turn to play you will use the `act` command to take your turn.
+When it is a human faction's turn to play you will use the `act` command to take your turn.
 The program will then ask you how you wish to proceed.

 During your turn you can enter `abort` at most prompts if you wish to cancel what you have done and start your turn over.
 This will take you back to the start of your turn.
 And any changes needed to the physical game board will be displayed so you can keep your physical board in sync with the software.

+If you enter `abort` while you are conducting a *Special Activity* only the special activity is aborted.
+This allows you to change your mind and select another special activity, or to not perform a special activity at the current moment.
+Once you have backed out of the special activity, you can enter `abort` again to abort the entire turn.

 ## Command Abbreviations

-All commands can be shorted to the prefix of the command name that is unique.
-The `h` command is actually shorthand for `history`.
+All commands can be shortened to the prefix of the command name that is unique.
+For example `hi` is shorthand for `history`.

 In fact this use of abbreviated prefixes works at every prompt in the game.
 For example, if you are executing an operation and the software prompts you for the space in which to perform that operation